 A/C

-Users can filter using:
+Users can filter using: [When is request generated in RL?
+Immediately safter save?]

 “InstantAction” - Filters requests that have not been generated into routine lists before, and CDR Request Date End is at least one day earlier than today.